-You'll probably want to see the famous Newport mansions
+You'll probably want to see the famous Newport mansions, breathtaking Cliff Walk, and our many historic sites first.

 In addition to these popular Newport RI attractions, the "City by the Sea" is also home to wonderful: